Disability Services Incoming Student & Prospective Student Information

 I think I may need accommodations due to a disability.
 Do I register with the Office of Disability Services once admitted and register for classes?*

 Yes.
-Complete the Student Intake Consent Form We prefer to receive this information as soon as possible and with at least a minimum of ten business days to review the documents.
+Complete the Disability Services Application.
+We prefer to receive this information as soon as possible and with at least a minimum of ten business days to review the documents.
 A student won’t be fully registered until a consultation appointment with ODS takes place.

 *If accommodations are needed at the beginning of the semester, the due date to receive completed forms is August 1, 2020 for Fall and October 30, 2020 for Spring 2021.
 Requests for accommodations after these dates will be processed according to the dates received.